 Study Permit: A study permit authorizes you to get enrolled at a designated learning institution (DLI) in Canada as an international student.

 Visitor Record Extension: Extending your visitor visa authorizes you to extend your stay in Canada beyond the authorized period.
 A visitor record will provide you a new expiry date for your departure.
-Extensions should be applied 30 days before the expiry of your current authorized stay.
+Extensions should be applied for 30 days before the expiry of your current authorized stay.

-Visa Extension: Visa extensions may be required for study permit and work permit holders, who have an expired or expiring visa.
+Visa Extension: Visa extensions may be required for study permit and work permit holders who have an expired or expiring visa.
 A study permit or work permit will allow the holder to remain in Canada until the date indicated on their document.
 However, a new visa will facilitate travel in and out of Canada.

-Temporary Travel Document: Canada issues temporary travel document to permanent residents who have lost their PR card or do not have a valid PR card and want to return to Canada.
+Temporary Travel Document: Canada issues a temporary travel document to permanent residents who have lost their PR card or do not have a valid PR card and want to return to Canada.
 They must verify their identity and fulfill residency obligations to be eligible.
-A permanent resident travel document (PRTD) is valid for single entry and allows you to enter Canada by a commercial vehicle.
+A permanent resident travel document (PRTD) is valid for a single entry and allows you to enter Canada by a commercial vehicle.